-Term 1 Term 2 Term 3 Ensemble Movement From Stage to Film Text Study - A Monster Calls Linking to prior learning on the Ancient Greek Theatre and their use of the chorus.
+Term 1 Term 2 Term 3 Ensemble Movement From Stage to Film Play Text Study Linking to prior learning on the Ancient Greek Theatre and their use of the chorus.
 Approaching work as an ensemble, building collaborative skills Using poetry as a stimulus to create an original performance incorporating techniques studied Studying the history of film in the 20th Century, from Silent Movies to Talkies.
-Students will research key influences and explore their styles practically Students will apply their learning to create their own silent movie Developing an understanding of the features of a play text Approaching the process of theatre making from the perspective of a creator Exploring Physical Theatre Assessment Sharing of practical work in class Creation of a short film Sharing of practical work in class
+Students will research key influences and explore their styles practically Students will apply their learning to create their own silent movie Students study Wendy & Peter Pan by Ella Hickson from the perspective of a theatre maker.
+Application of textual analysis, vocal and physical skill to bring characters to life on stage.
+Assessment Sharing of practical work in class Creation of a short film Sharing of practical work in class